alausao/darey-io-projects/lamp-stack-project.md

 **🤔 Side Hustle Task 1 ⌛️:**

-- Replicate the steps above and make notes of how you're able to implement the LAMP in your environment.
-NB: You markdown format for your notes with minimal pictures.
+- Replicate the steps above and make notes of how you're able to implement the LAMP Stack in your environment.
+NB: Use markdown format for your notes with minimal pictures.

 Documentation Credit: [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-22-04#prerequisites)